bdegoy/openid-connect-generic/readme.md

 Much of the documentation can be found on the Settings > OpenID Connect Generic dashboard page.

 ## Changes with this fork
-This fork is intended to test OIDC session monitoring and management against a generic OIDC Server. will we succeed without any modification of the server?
+This fork is intended to test OIDC session monitoring and management against a generic OIDC Server.
+Will we succeed without any modification of the server?
 The main addition resides in Javascript code polling server to know the status of the OIDC session.

 ## Table of Contents